khanhnhan1512/movielens-dbt-snowflake/README.md

   <a href="README.vi.md">Tiếng Việt</a>
 </p>

 This project implements an end-to-end data pipeline processing the [MovieLens 20M Dataset](https://grouplens.org/datasets/movielens/20m/).
-The goal is to transform raw movie data into a `Dimensional Data Model` following the `Kimball` methodology, specifically implementing a `Galaxy Schema` architecture to handle multiple business processes.
+The goal is to transform raw movie data into a `Dimensional Data Model` following the `Kimball` methodology, specifically implementing a `Galaxy Schema (Fact Constellation)` architecture to handle multiple business processes.

 The pipeline ingests raw CSVs from `AWS S3` into `Snowflake`, then utilizes `dbt (data build tool)` to orchestrate transformation, testing, and documentation.